carpentries-incubator/hpc-intro/_episodes/03-organization.md

 This must be edited so that its links and other settings are correct for this lesson: look for uses of `{USERNAME}`, `{LESSON-NAME}`, `{LESSON-TITLE}`, and `{SITE-NAME}`.

+*   `domain` is the GitHub Pages domain for your lesson.
+    If your repository is at `https://github.com/username/subject`,
+    its GitHub Pages website is at `http://username.github.io/subject`.

+*   `repo` is the URL for your repository on GitHub.

+*   `root` is the portion of `domain` below the domain name.
+    If the GitHub Pages URL for your website is `http://username.github.io/subject`, then `root` should be `subject`.

+*   `title` is the title of your lesson, e.g.,
+    "Defense Against the Dark Arts".

+*   `email` is the contact email address for the lesson.

+*   `kind` should be "lesson".
+    (The other legal value, "workshop", is used for workshop repositories.)

+*   `carpentry` should be either "dc" (for Data Carpentry) or "swc" (for Software Carpentry).

 ### `CITATION`

 A plain text file explaining how to cite this lesson.